 In light of recent guidance in SAB 107, the Company reevaluated the assumptions used to estimate the value of stock options granted in the second quarter of 2005.
-The Company revised the volatility factor used to estimate the fair value of stock-based compensation awarded during the second quarter of 2005 to be based on a blend of historical volatility of its common stock and implied volatility of tradable forward call options to purchase shares of its common stock.
+The Company revised the volatility factor used to estimate the fair value of stock-based compensation awarded beginning in second quarter of 2005 to be based on a blend of historical volatility of its common stock and implied volatility of tradable forward call options to purchase shares of its common stock.
 Prior to the second quarter of 2005, the Company estimated future volatility based on historical volatility of its common stock over the most recent period commensurate with the estimated expected life of the Company s stock options.

 For purpose of determining the expected term assumption, the Company bifurcates its option grants into two employee groupings.
 Each grouping has exhibited different exercise behavior.
 In the second quarter of 2005, the Company refined its estimate of expected term for option grants from 1 year for one group and 2.5 years for the other group to 3 years and 4 years, respectively.
 In determining the estimate, the Company considered several factors, including the historical option exercise behavior of its employees and the terms and vesting periods of the options granted.
 The Company will continue to monitor the assumptions used to measure stock-based compensation.
-As a result of the change in the volatility and expected term assumptions, stock-based compensation expense was \$0.4 million lower, operating income and net income were \$0.4 million higher and basic and diluted net income per share were \$0.01 higher for the three months and six months ended June 30, 2005.

-Income Taxes
+6. Income Taxes